Skip to content

 Example of completed artifacts form

-3.2: Core Data
+3.2: Module Information - Core Data

 You can enter basic information about your module in the core data section.
 Here is an overview: